 (May 12) - Speaking of Pompeii: Giuseppe Fiorelli (pictured) (Naples 1823- Naples 1896) is best remembered as the inventor of the process for making plaster casts of the victims of the famous eruption.
 That process was to pour plaster of Paris into the cavities left after the corpses of the victims covered in ash had rotted away, thus producing plaster replicas of their positions at their final moment.
 That revolutionized archaeology at Pompeii because you can use the same process for any organic object, such as pets and even wooden tables and chairs.
 You can build up a picture of the way the people lived.
 It strengthened the position of those who felt that sites should not be broken up and items simply moved away for study (which had been the norm) but studied as much as possible on-site, now the accepted approach.
 Fiorelli did the first large-scale precise mapping of the Pompeii site, cataloging and ordering everything and is responsible for eventually opening the site to visitors.
-He held various posts in his lifetime: Professor of Archaeology at the university of Naples, Director of the Archaeological Museum, Director of the excavations at Pompeii; as well, he founded the Archaeology School at Pompeii, which then became the Italian School of Archaeology.
-He founded archaeological journals and also founded the San Martino Museum in 1866.
+He held various posts in his lifetime: Professor of Archaeology at the University of Naples, Director of the Archaeological Museum, Director of the excavations at Pompeii; as well, he founded the Archaeology School at Pompeii, which then became the Italian School of Archaeology.
+He started archaeological journals and also founded the San Martino Museum in 1866.

 (May 13) - photo of the day 10 - This mosaic is within the tiny church of the Most Holy Redeemer on the street named Corso Vittorio Emanuele in the Chiaia section of Naples.
-The architectural style is described in sources as "eclectic", but the tiny interior invites comparison with Greek Orthodox churches or as least paleo-Christian churches; that is, the small distance between the entrance and altar compels a sense of intimacy.
+The architectural style is described in sources as "eclectic", but the tiny interior invites comparison with Greek Orthodox churches or at least paleo-Christian churches; that is, the small distance between the entrance and altar compels a sense of intimacy.
 The most visible item in the church is this large golden mosaic of Christ behind the altar.
 It, too, suggests Byzantium.
 This photo is from album 1 at this link.
 Click here for a larger image and link to explanatory text.

 (May 20) -

 Here are two examples of Art Deco graphic style.
 It came in before WWI and became international by the 1920s and '30s in architecture and posters such as these ones advertising hotels.
 Both may be dated to about 1930.
 The style emphasizes bold colors and geometric shapes that are stylized to be simple and are viewed as an embrace of technology.
 Examples of this style in architecture in Naples may be found in the entry on the Principe di Napoli gallery.
 The poster on the left is for a hotel right on the seaside road, via Caracciolo, across from the Mergellina boat harbor.
 The hotel no longer exists but others have taken its place in the same row of buildings.
-They are very popular.
 The poster on the right is for a hotel on Capri that has also changed names over the decades.
 The strange name, Quisisana, originally applied (and still does, really) to one of the earliest royal residences in southern Italy, located at the beginning of the Sorrentine peninsula, above the town of Castellammare.
 The name apparently derives from Qui-si-sana (“Here you get healthy”).